 We personally renovate each villa that we buy – some villas more extensively than others.
-The Penthouse, Shade and Vista has each been gutted down to the studs and now have completely new floorplans.
-The Vista was renovated in 2006 and again in 2018.
+The Penthouse, Shade and Vista have each been gutted and completed renovated with new floorplans.
+The Vista was renovated in 2005 and again in the spring of 2018.
+The Penthouse was renovated in 2006 and again in the winter of 2018.